f-mode oscillations of anisotropic neutron stars in full general relativity: Equilibrium configuration of anisotropic neutron stars in general relativity

-As mentioned earlier, to build a model of neutron star, one needs to specify how the pressure inside them varies with the density, which is known as the equation of state (EoS).
-There are studies of microscopic physics leading to various equations of state (EoS)\cite{Lattimer:2021emm,Burgio:2021vgk}.
+As mentioned earlier, to construct a model of a neutron star, i.e., to solve the modified TOV equation (Eq.(\ref{eq:modTOV})), one needs to specify how the pressure inside the star varies with the density, which is known as the equation of state (EoS).
+There are studies of microscopic physics leading to various Equations of State (EsoS)\cite[and references therein]{Lattimer:2021emm, Burgio:2021vgk}.

-However, those studies usually do not take into account the effect of the space-time curvature on the properties of matter.
-Moreover, these EoS are for isotropic matter.
-Unfortunately, no rigorous study has been performed to model the pressure anisotropy inside a neutron star, but there are some popular ansatz, where one borrows the variation of the radial pressure with density from a given EoS derived through theoretical modeling and then some ansatz for the anisotropy parameter $\chi$ (see equation (\ref{eq:aniso_param})).
-In the present work, we adopt a quasi-local ansatz for $\chi$ as proposed by Horvat et al. \cite{Horvat:2010xf}, where the anisotropy parameter depends on the radial pressure $p_r$ and a quasi-local variable $\mu$, i.e., $\chi(p_r, \mu)$.
+However, those studies are usually for isotropic matter, and no rigorous study has been performed to model the pressure anisotropy inside a neutron star.
+Hence, people use different ansatzes for the anisotropy parameter $\chi$.
+One popular ansatz for $\chi$ was proposed by \citet{Horvat:2010xf} as:

-We assume that $\mu$ is equivalent to the local compactness, i.e., $\mu = 2m/r$.
-Furthermore, the functional form of $\chi$ is taken as:

-where $\tau$ is a parameter governing the strength of the anisotropy.
-Consistent with previous studies \cite{Doneva:2012rd, Folomeev:2018ioy, Silva:2014fca}, we consider values of $\tau$ within the range $-2 \leq \tau \leq 2$.
+where $\mu = 2 m /r$ is the local compactness and $\tau$ is a parameter governing the strength of the anisotropy.
 The chosen form of the anisotropy parameter in Eq. (\ref{quasiparam}) possesses two appealing characteristics.
-Firstly, the anisotropy parameter vanishes at the center of the object, as the compactness scales as $\mu \sim r^2$ when $r \to 0$, ensuring the regularity of the anisotropic parameter.
+First, the anisotropy parameter vanishes at the center of the star, as the compactness scales as $\mu \sim r^2$ when $r \to 0$, ensuring the regularity of the anisotropy parameter.
+Second, in the non-relativistic regime, where $\mu$ is significantly smaller than unity, $\chi$ also becomes very small, and hence like the original TOV equation, the modified TOV equation also agrees with the Newtonian pressure balance equation for hydrodstatic equilibrium.
+Additionally, being consistent with previous studies \cite{Doneva:2012rd, Folomeev:2018ioy, Silva:2014fca}, we consider the values of $\tau$ within the range $-2 \leq \tau \leq 2$.
+This range covers different theoretically motivated values that differ from each other within this range.
+As examples, \citet{Sawyer:1972cq} found that if the anisotropy is due to the pion condensation, then the range should be $0 \leq \tau \leq 1$ while \citet{nelmes:2012} found $\tau = -2 $ in their skyrmonic calculations.

-Another motivation for this choice is drawn from astrophysical considerations.
-In the non-relativistic regime, where $\mu$ is significantly smaller than unity $(\mu \ll \mathcal{O}(1))$, the impact of pressure anisotropy is expected to be negligible.
-This aligns with our decision to adopt the specified form of the anisotropy parameter, as it allows for a smooth transition between isotropic and anisotropic behavior in a physically meaningful manner.